frfn/react-hooks/React-Hooks.md

         -   the anonymous function passed into updateState() is a closure, as explained, React DOM pools in events.

-        updateState( (here) => {
-        ...this is a function, calling a function!
+        `updateState( (here) => { ...this is a function, calling a function! })`
-        })

-              - React is built like this, so when the event object is passed for React, it pools the event objects instead of creating new objects, it REUSES the event objects, and the consequence for this, is that for the second key stroke and the fact that we have a closure, and we locked in the event for the first key stroke as the event object, THAT will be USED inside that function, but outside the INNER function (ie. prevState => {}), we will be reusing the event object for the SAME first key stroke if we use the event object PASSED IN the argument.
+        -   React is built like this, so when the `event` object is passed for React, it pools the event objects instead of creating new objects, it REUSES the event objects, and the consequence for this, is that for the second key stroke and the fact that **we have a closure**, and we locked in the event for the first key stroke as the event object, THAT will be USED inside that function, but outside the INNER function (ie. prevState => {}), we will be reusing the event object for the SAME first key stroke if we use the event object PASSED IN the argument.
 We are using the WRONG event object.

         CREATE A NEW VARIABLE.

         -   if not done correctly and developer uses the passed in event obj, the inner method will LOCK in the event object initially, and will causes issues.
 It will keep reusing the same value over and over again.

         -   **SOLUTION** - you must create a variable to be used, INSIDE the update state function, again... a variable TO BE USED inside the updateState function, it's like a middleware, it's the between value that will get updated

         -   it isn't JS's fault, it's Reacts fault that we get a synthetic event, it uses a virtual DOM
             -   it reuses different objects, don't worry about it too much :)

         `onChange={(event) => { const newAmount = event.target.value; updateState((prevState) => ({ title: prevState.title, amount: newAmount, })); }}`

--   This was code inline for `onChange={}` for the `<input>` fields, I outsourced it and made it dynamic
+        -   This was code inline for `onChange={}` for the `<input>` fields, I outsourced it and made it dynamic.
+Edit: using `useReducer()` now!

             > TIP: what is closure?
             > Want to make a counter, where all functions can use it, but also make sure that the counter variable is NOT global?
             > const add = () => {

                 let counter = 0;
                 return () => counter + 1

             }

 ### Array Destructuring